 The dialog box to configure the data that will be collected is displayed.

 If you enable collecting IntelliTrace data, collecting code coverage data will not work.

 Choose the General tab.
 Select IntelliTrace events only to record significant diagnostic events that have minimal impact on performance when you test.

 Select IntelliTrace events and call information to record diagnostic events and method level tracing that shows call information.
 This level of tracing might have performance impact when you run your tests.

 To collect data from your ASP.NET application that is running on Internet Information Services, select Collect data from ASP.NET applications that are running on Internet Information Services.
 Set up and configure your test agent on the Web server role.
-See Install and configure test agents.
+See Installing and Configuring Test Agents and Test Controllers.